Middle Georgia Community Food Bank

 SNAP Outreach

-MGCFB partners with Georgia Department of Health Services to submit applications and track the program.
-To request assistance with SNAP applications (also known as food stamps), please email cstephens@mgcfb.org or call 478-342-3218
+This program connects neighbors who qualify to benefits under the Supplemental Nutrition Assistance Program (SNAP).
+MGCFB staff provides application assistance in person and over the telephone by partnering with the Georgia Department of Human Services.
+To request assistance with SNAP applications (also known as food stamps), please email [email protected] or call 478-342-3218.

 Board of Directors